awaisrauf/awais/index.md

 #### SoCal ML Symposium submission
 Our paper on comparing TRPO with CEM was accepted as a poster presentation.
 Congratulations to Elizabeth Chu !

+#### Summaries
+I recently published some of the summaries I made through my studies.
+All of them written with paperify.py.
+Work in progress. [[Available here](http://seba-1511.github.io/summaries/)].

 <br />
 <br />